syncfusion-content/javascript-docs/js/Schedule/export-and-print.md

 ## Import Appointments

+To Import appointments into the Scheduler, server-side method `renderingImportAppointments` can be used to render the appointments which can be retrived from specified file path location.

-To Import appointments to the Scheduler, the following code as example.
+To Import appointments into the Scheduler, refer the following code as example.

 {% highlight html %}